PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### How can I view my past invoices?

-Invoices are emailed to your email address.
+Invoices are emailed to your billing email address.
 You can also visit your [Stripe customer portal](https://pipedream.com/settings/billing?rtsbp=1) to view past invoices.

 ### Can I retrieve my billing information via API?